01. Asbestos Use

 National Gypsum Gold Bond Vinyl Topping Compound | 1964 | 1976 |

-Several companies manufactured asbestos vinyl floor tiles and other vinyl products containing asbestos.
-Because vinyl products were popular for some time, thousands of workers and homeowners may have been exposed to these companies’ products.
+Many companies manufactured vinyl products, like floor tiles, which had asbestos in them.
+These products were popular for a long time.
+Thousands of workers and homeowners may have been exposed to these companies’ products.

-Asbestos companies stopped using asbestos in vinyl products during the 1980s.
+Asbestos companies largely stopped using asbestos in vinyl products during the 1980s.
 Many companies already knew exposure could lead to mesothelioma and lung cancer.
-But they continued to use the mineral until public concern and increased regulations pressured them to stop.
+But they continued to use it until public concern and new regulations pressured them to stop.

 Who Is at Risk of Asbestos Exposure From Vinyl Products?

-Individuals who worked with asbestos-containing vinyl products are at risk of exposure.
+People who worked with asbestos-containing vinyl products are at risk of exposure.
 Cutting, sanding or removing these materials can release asbestos fibers into the air.
-Exposure to asbestos fibers can cause mesothelioma and other diseases such as asbestosis.
+Exposure to asbestos fibers can cause mesothelioma and other diseases.

-Commercial buildings, schools and homes built before the 1980s may contain asbestos in flooring materials or wallpaper.
-When asbestos products are disturbed, damaged or have deteriorated, the risk of asbestos exposure increases.
+Many buildings, including schools and homes, may have asbestos flooring or wallpaper.
+When these products decay and the asbestos is disturbed, the risk of exposure increases.
 This can often happen during renovations or demolitions.

-Maintenance workers who work with asbestos flooring products may disturb and release asbestos fibers.
-This can also occur when workers use abrasive cleaning methods or products on the flooring.
+Maintenance workers may disturb and release asbestos fibers in vinyl flooring products.
+This can occur when workers use abrasive cleaning methods on the flooring.

-When someone inhales asbestos fibers, they may risk developing mesothelioma or lung cancer.
+Inhaling or swallowing asbestos fibers may cause mesothelioma or lung cancer.
 Symptoms may not appear immediately.
 Mesothelioma can develop after a latency period of 10 – 50 years.

 Whether exposed on the job or at home, mesothelioma patients may be eligible to seek compensation.